Deluth-git/Starlords/README.md

 * Flagship and ship preferences must contain valid ship variant ids.
 You can find these under the `/data/variants` folder of `starsector-core` or any mod directories.
 * Faction and fief will be automatically converted to lower case.
 Ship variants are case-sensitive.

 After that, your lord should be created automatically upon starting a new game.
-Also, templates are only referenced when starting a new game, so you won't be able to modify your lord past gamestart.

 ### Credits
 Starsector team for developing the game\